trungpham16488/cd63-r9-md-analysis/README.md

 This repository supports the manuscript:

-> **Computationally Engineered Peptide-Exosome Nanocarriers for Continuous Bioelectronic Monitoring of 3D Epidermal Regeneration**
+> **Computationally Engineered R9-Exosome Nanocarriers and Label-Free Impedimetric Monitoring for Theranostic 3D Epidermal Regeneration**
 > Duc-Trung Pham, *et al.*
 > DOI: *[to be added on acceptance]*